Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L3/data_engine/get_start.rst

     // push the filter into the scan description sd_q1.filter = filter;

-After all the setups, you may want to set callback and instantiate the multi-thread processing by
+After all the setups, you might want to set callback and instantiate the multi-thread processing by:

 .. code-block:: cpp